freddy6218/zigbee2mqtt.io/docs/devices/RTCGQ14LM.md

 ![RTCGQ14LM pairing](../images/pairing/RTCGQ14LM_pairing.jpg)

-*Note: When you fail to pair a device, try replacing the battery, this could solve the problem.*
+*Note: When you fail to pair a device, try replacing the battery, this could solve the problem.
+       Also try to pair with Zigbee Installation Code, printed on the manual.*
 <!-- Notes END: Do not edit below this line -->